-Ryan C. Kennedy received his B.S. and M.S degrees from the University of Notre Dame in 2004 and 2006, respectively.
-He is currently working on his Ph.D. in Computer Science and Engineering, also at the University of Notre Dame.
+Ryan C. Kennedy received his B.S., M.S., and Ph.D. degrees from the University of Notre Dame in 2004, 2006 and 2011, respectively.
 His research interests include agent-based simulations, bioinformatics, with a focus on computational pipelines for the discovery and annotation of transposable elements, and verification and validation of agent-based simulations.
 He is a member of ACM, IEEE, and the Society for Computer Simulation.

-Kelly E. Lane received her B.S. from the University of Denver, her M.S. from Saint Louis University, and is currently a Ph.D. candidate at the University of Notre Dame.
+Kelly E. Lane received her B.S. from the University of Denver, her M.S. from Saint Louis University, and Ph.D. degree from the University of Notre Dame in 2011.
 Her research focuses on host-parasite dynamics and the ecology and evolution of wildlife infectious diseases.
 In past research, she has examined the effects of population size and developmental stress on the morphology and parasite burden of Vespertilionidae bats.
 Currently, she is exploring the ecological drivers of pathogen emergence by investigating the influence of anthropogenic landscapes on gastrointestinal parasite dynamics and population structure of primates in Southeast Asia.

 S. M. Niaz Arifin received his B.S. from Bangladesh University of Engineering and Technology (BUET) in 2004 and his M.S. from the University of Texas at Dallas in 2006.
-He is currently working on his Ph.D. at the University of Notre Dame.
+He completed his Ph.D. at the University of Notre Dame in 2013 and is currently an Research Assistant Professor at Notre Dame.
 His research interests include agent-based simulations, mathematical modeling in biology and data mining.
 His M.S. research focus was on artificial intelligence and natural language processing.
 He served as a software developer in the stereotactic breast cancer treatment project at Xcision Medical Systems, California and the Rails online database project at Sabre Holdings Corporation, Texas.

 Agustín Fuentes completed a B.A. in Zoology and Anthropology, and an M.A. & Ph.D. in Anthropology at the University of California, Berkeley.
 He taught in the Department of Anthropology and directed the Primate Behavior and Ecology Program at Central Washington University from 1996-2002 and is currently Professor of Anthropology at the University of Notre Dame.
 His research and teaching interests include the evolution of social complexity in human and primate societies, cooperation and conflict negotiation across primates, including humans, and reproductive behavior and ecology.
 He is also interested in issues of human-nonhuman primate interactions, disease and pathogen transfer.
 Fuentes’ recent published work includes the books “Evolution of Human Behavior” (Oxford University press) “Core Concepts in Biological Anthropology” (McGraw-Hill) and “Primates in Perspective” (coedited, Oxford University Press) and articles such as “It’s Not All Sex and Violence: Integrated Anthropology and the Role of Cooperation and Social Complexity in Human Evolution” and “The humanity of animals and the animality of humans: A view from biological anthropology inspired by J.M.
 Coetzees’ Elizabeth Costello” in the American Anthropologist, and “Human culture and monkey behavior: Assessing the contexts of potential pathogen transmission between macaques and humans” in the American Journal of Primatology.
 His current research projects include assessing behavior, ecology, and pathogen transmission in human-monkey interactions in Southeast Asia and Gibraltar and examining the roles of cooperation, social negotiation, and patterns of niche construction in primate and human evolution.